How to notify us over the holiday period.

 You need to select the most effective control measures that are proportionate to the risk, and appropriate to your work situation.

-Lifting, carrying, pushing or pulling heavy loads such as paper or computer equipment can put workers at risk of serious injury.
+Lifting, carrying, pushing, or pulling heavy loads such as paper or computer equipment can put workers at risk of serious injury.

 How are workers and others harmed?

-Workers are at risk of injury from lifting and carrying particularly when:
+Workers are at risk of injury from lifting, carrying, pushing, and pulling particularly when:

-• a load is too heavy, it’s difficult to grasp, or it’s too large
+- a load is heavy, it’s difficult to grasp, push, or pull, or it’s too large or difficult to handle

-• chronic pain.
+- chronic pain.

 What can you do?

-• Use lifts where possible for moving loads, or if not reasonably practicable, use ramps or suitable trolleys on stairs.
+- Use lifts where possible for moving loads, or if not reasonably practicable, use ramps or suitable trolleys on stairs.

 Always ask workers for input on identifying health and safety risks, and when choosing solutions.
 People are more likely to take responsibility and make good choices if they’ve been involved in the conversation.
 Workers are the eyes and ears of your business.
 They could suggest practical, cost-effective solutions.